 The expected increasing deployment of dynamic electricity tariffs, which are expected to become standard for depot charging, can incentivize the provision of flexibility.
 There are also incentives to combine depot charging and PV installation, which can make sense from an economical perspective but could have an even stronger effect when selling certificates in the context of the GHG quota.
 Nonetheless, it is unclear whether the provision of flexibility services will improve the business case of depot charging for all mobility providers and become attractive due to potential conflicts between flexibility and mobility requirements.
-Technical and regulatory barriers such as the still existing double taxation and double payment of grid network charging when charging and discharging the EV for the grid may also be an obstacle, while at least the tax problem has been addressed by the amendment of Electricity tax law § 5a.
+Technical and regulatory barriers may also be an obstacle, while at least the problem of double taxation has been addressed by the amendment of Electricity Tax Law § 5a.